econ-ark/HARK/README.md

 To install HARK with pip, at a command line type `pip install econ-ark`.

+(If you want to install a release that is not the default stable release, for instance if you want to install a development release, you'll need to use a "pinned" release number: `pip install econ-ark==0.10.1.dev1`, substituting "0.10.1.dev1" for your desired release number.)

 If you are installing via pip, we recommend using a virtual environment such as [virtualenv](https://virtualenv.pypa.io/en/latest/).
 Creation of a virtual environment isolates the installation of `econ-ark` from the installations of any other python tools and packages.

 To install `virtualenv`, then to create an environment named `econ-ark`, and finally to activate that environment: